Crafttino21/Universal-Downloader/README.md

 A Python-based Converter for some stuff.
 I wanna add some new functions later.
 Actual it can download pictures from Google and YouTube Videos
 Everything is Ad-Free, I dont like Paid or Ad-Infected Stuff

+Edit to 1.2.1 (Patched) Version:
+- I patched a critical bug that crashs the program while downloading

 Version 1.2:
  Functions:
  - Download YouTube Videos as MP4